techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Documentation/4_Param_Var_Express.md

 - Expressions
 When you're writing templates, you often don't want to hard-code values, or even ask for them to be specified in a parameter.
 Instead, you want to discover values when the template runs.
 For example, you probably want to deploy all of the resources in a template into a single Azure region: the region where you've created the resource group.
 Or, you might want to automatically create a unique name for a resource based on a particular naming strategy your company uses.

-Expressions in Bicep are a powerful feature that helps you handle all sorts of interesting scenarios.
+Expressions in Bicep are a powerful feature that help you handle all sorts of interesting scenarios.
 Let's take a look at a few places where you can use expressions in a Bicep template.